-The CollisionCheck module is called rc_collision_check in the REST-API and is represented in the Web GUI (Section 7.1) in the desired pipeline under Configuration \rightarrow CollisionCheck.
-The user can explore and configure the rc_collision_check module's run-time parameters, e.g. for development and testing, using the Web GUI or the REST-API interface (Section 7.3).
+The CollisionCheck module is called $rc_collision_check$ in the REST-API and is represented in the Web GUI (Section 7.1) in the desired pipeline under Configuration \rightarrow CollisionCheck.
+The user can explore and configure the $rc_collision_check$ module's run-time parameters, e.g. for development and testing, using the Web GUI or the REST-API interface (Section 7.3).

-Table 6.43: The rc_collision_check module's run-time parameters
+Table 6.44: The rc_collision_check module's run-time parameters

-Name Type Min Max Default Description

-check_bottom bool false true true Check collisions with the bottom of the

-load carrier

-check_flange bool false true true Position is in collision if robot flange is

-inside the load carrier

-collision_dist float64 0.0 0.1 0.01 Minimal distance in meters between

-any part of the gripper and any of the

-collision geometries for a grasp to be

-considered collision free.
+Name Type Min Max Default Description check_bottom bool false true true Whether to enable collision checking with the bottom of the load carrier check_flange bool false true true Whether all grasps with the flange inside the load carrier should be marked as colliding collision_dist float64 0.0 0.1 0.01 Minimum distance in meters between any element of the gripper and the load carrier or the base plane (only SilhouetteMatch) for a collision-free grasp collision_dist (Collision Distance)